The Community Buildings Advice Service (CBAS) is a ‘must have’ service for anyone who manages or runs community halls and public buildings.

 To join or find out more Email: email@example.com Tel: 0118 961 2000

 Examples of the help CBAS membership can provide

 Village Hall in Berkshire: “Our Hall’s status changed and we were now deemed to be in a High Risk flood area.
 Our insurance premium hugely increased and we were asked to pay a £10,000 excess on any claims.
 Advice from the CBAS advisor, Kate, enabled us to get a £200 reduction in fees and much better insurance terms.
 We saved more than our annual membership fee!”

 Training in Berkshire: “I attended a workshop for Parish Councillors, Village Hall and Recreation Ground Trustees.
 We learned about the complexity of governance structures and how we can work to support each other.
 It was great to work in groups to understand more about the issues we face and how we can solve them.”

-LATEST ADVICE FROM ACRE FOR COMMUNITY BUILDINGS AND VILLAGE HALLS BELOW (22ND APRIL 2021)
+LATEST ADVICE FROM ACRE FOR COMMUNITY BUILDINGS AND VILLAGE HALLS BELOW THIS WINTER

 Please find below some other documents that may help you with re-opening post lockdown and were re-issued by ACRE on the 26th March 2021

 Village Halls Podcast –